-Noteholder Т otal Purchase Price David J. Lucchetti and affiliated entites (1) \$ 1,500,000 Larry E. Allbaugh and affiliated entities (2) 1,000,000 Kevin F. Ramos and affiliated entities (3) 1,000,000 Michael D. and Rosemary A. Campbell (4) 250,000
+Noteholder Total Purchase Price David J. Lucchetti and affiliated entities (1) \$ 1,500,000 Larry E. Allbaugh and affiliated entities (2) 1,000,000 Kevin F. Ramos and affiliated entities (3) 1,000,000 Michael D. and Rosemary A. Campbell (4) 250,000

-- (1) Consists of (i) \$500,000 in aggregate principal amount of 2019 Subordinated Notes purchased by the Lucchetti Family Trust, dated May 23, 2001, in which Mr. Lucchetti, and his wife serve as trustees and (ii) \$1,000,000 in aggregate principal amount of 2019 Subordinated Notes purchased by Pacific Coast Financial, LLC, an entity controlled by Mr. Lucchetti.
+- (1) Consists of: (i) \$500,000 in aggregate principal amount of 2019 Subordinated Notes purchased by the Lucchetti Family Trust, dated May 23, 2001, for which Mr. Lucchetti and his wife serve as trustees; and (ii) \$1,000,000 in aggregate principal amount of 2019 Subordinated Notes purchased by Pacific Coast Financial, LLC, an entity controlled by Mr. Lucchetti.
 At the time of the aforementioned transaction, Mr. Lucchetti served on our board of directors. - (2) Consists of \$1,000,000 in aggregate principal amount of 2019 Subordinated Notes purchased by the Marvin L. Oates Administrative Trust, for which Mr. Allbaugh, who serves on our board of directors and is a principal shareholder, serves as a trustee.
-Kathy Oates-Fairrington and Philip Oates, who are two of our principal shareholders, also serve as trustees of the Marvin L. Oates Administrative Trust. - (3) Consists of \$1,000,000 in aggregate principal amount of 2019 Subordinated Notes purchased by BOGC Insurance Company, Inc., an entity controlled by Kevin Ramos and Larry Allbaugh, who serve on our board of directors, as well as Mr. Allbaugh being a principal shareholder, and Philip Oates, who is one of our principal shareholders. - (4) At the time of the aforementioned transaction, Mr. Campbell served on our board of directors.
+Ms. Oates-Fairrington and Mr. Oates, who are two of our principal shareholders, also serve as trustees of the Marvin L. Oates Administrative Trust. - (3) Consists of \$1,000,000 in aggregate principal amount of 2019 Subordinated Notes purchased by BOGC Insurance Company, Inc., an entity controlled by Mr. Ramos who serves on our board of directors, Mr. Allbaugh, who serves on our board of directors and is a principal shareholder, and Mr. Oates, who is a principal shareholder. - (4) At the time of the aforementioned transaction, Mr. Campbell served on our board of directors.